gabriellaburns/web-scraping-challenge/Instructions/README.md

 ### JPL Mars Space Images - Featured Image

 * Visit the url for the Featured Space Image site [here](https://spaceimages-mars.com).
+U

-* Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* se splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.

 * Make sure to find the image url to the full size `.jpg` image.